normalvectorllc/beryl/README.md

 Files to modify:
 - `packages/backend-python/routes.py`

-### 2. AI Integration: Add subtask generation functionality to backend

-Implement the OpenAI service in the backend:
+### 2. Backend: Implement AI-powered task breakdown

-- Create the POST /api/tasks/:id/breakdown endpoint
+Implement the POST /api/tasks/:id/breakdown endpoint:
+- Use the OpenAI API to generate subtasks for a given task
+- Update the database with the generated subtasks
-- Handle the API response and error states
+- Return the updated task with its subtasks as a JSON response

 Files to modify:
 - `packages/backend-python/routes.py`

-### 3. Frontend Enhancement: Update task list to show subtasks per each task
+### 3. Frontend: Update task list to show subtasks for each task

 Modify the task list component to display subtasks:
 - Implement collapsible/expandable subtask lists